amalv/apollo-server-lambda-postgres/README.md

 This will start the server at `http://localhost:3000`.
 The available endpoints will be displayed in the terminal.

 When the application starts, the `initializeDataSource` function in `data-source.ts` is called.
 This function is responsible for setting up the connection to the Postgres database and initializing the entities.
-It uses TypeORM's `initialize` method to establish the connection and synchronize the database schema based on the defined entities.
+It uses Drizzle ORM's `initialize` method to establish the connection and synchronize the database schema based on the defined entities.

 ## Invoking Function Locally